eakondratiev/ReadCrd/ReadMe.md

-# Windows CRD Files Reader
+# Cardfile for Windows CRD Files Reader

 ReadCrd is a cross-planform console application which prints content of the `Cardfile for Windows 3.x` file (`CRD` extension).
 The file signature must be `MGC` or `RRG`.